aws-samples/connect-task-creation-for-voicemail/README.md

 # Introduction

-This project demonstrate how to create an Amazon Connect task from a phone call with Amazon Transcribe and Comprehend
+This project demonstrates how to create an Amazon Connect task from a phone call with Amazon Transcribe and Comprehend.
+This can be an alternative to a voicemail, except that the "voicemail" is turned into a Connect Task, which gets routed/assigned.

 ## Solution Overview